Impact

 Risk and Exploitability

-The EPSS score is not available, indicating either a low known exploitation rate or insufficient data.
+The EPSS score is < 1%, indicating a very low but non‑zero probability of exploitation.
+The CVSS score is 4.9, reflecting a medium risk level.
 The vulnerability is not listed in the CISA KEV catalog.
-It carries a high potential impact due to the sensitive nature of the exposed data.
+It carries a moderate potential impact due to the sensitive nature of the exposed data.
 The attacker must already have administrative privileges and sufficient rights to create derived schemas and read users, which represents a fairly high access requirement.
 Exploitation requires only internal administrative access; no external network interaction is required.
 It is inferred that the vulnerability is not remotely exploitable from outside the organization.

 OpenCVE Enrichment